Patrick Horsbrugh: Early life

 Horsbrugh was born on 21 June 1920 in Belfast.
 Although Scottish in ancestry, his parents had been born in India and his father was a member Canadian Forces who also worked as a taxidermist and hunter.
 Patrick decided by the age of twelve to pursue a career in architecture and moved to Dorset to further his studies.
 During World War II he served in the British Army and the Royal Air Force as a member of Coastal Command 279 Squadron stationed at RAF Thornaby.
 Horsbrugh was stationed with a detachment in northern Scotland to cover the activities of strike and patrol.
 He was transferred to the Royal Canadian Navy to act as an observer on the country's first aircraft carrier.
 He also volunteered at the Middlesbrough Survey and Planning office during his leave times.
-After seven years of military service he studied at a student-run private school known as the Architectural Association School of Architecture and eventually ended up on scholarship in Rome, where he was convinced to study landscape architecture at Harvard University.
+After seven years of military service he studied at a student-run private school known as the Architectural Association School of Architecture and eventually ended up on scholarship to British School at Rome, where he was convinced to study landscape architecture at Harvard University.
 As a representative of Great Britain, Horsbrugh entered a work entitled "Sailing Club" into the "architectural design" category of the art competitions at the 1948 Summer Olympics, but did not win a medal.